kr-colab/disperseNN2/docs/source/usage.rst

 :ref:`empirical`

+This section describes the command line flags associated with each step in the workflow; for a complete, worked example with code, see :doc:`vignette`.
 While it might be possible to run smaller tests on a laptop, it is generally advisable to seek out a high performance computing cluster, particularly for the simulation step.